 “But… how?” she finally said.
 “How is God present when evil is present?
 If there’s evil, and God is good, how can God be there?”

 Amanda was in tears.
-“How in the world could they have so much joy with all that horrible suffering?”
+“How in the world could they have so much joy with all that horrible suffering and senseless death?”